AI4MathSci/AI4Quant/QuantFinance/README.md

 # Without this key, sentiment analysis will use keyword-based fallback
 OPENAI_API_KEY=sk-your-openai-api-key-here

-# Required for historical news and SEC filings (free tier: 500 calls/day)
+# Recommended for Alpha Vantage Historical news (free tier: 500 calls/day) (optional)
+# Without this key, sentiment analysis loses one source of historical news.
 ALPHA_VANTAGE_API_KEY=your_alpha_vantage_api_key_here

 # Variables to determine the frequency of API calls (in number of trading days two consecutive API calls are apart from each other)